 Day 5 BANFF NATIONAL PARK

-After an orientation tour, today is at leisure.
-Hike the many wilderness trails in the area, golf, horseback ride, stroll through Banff townsite, or simply relax at the hot springs.
-Banff National Park is the perfect place for photographers and wildlife watching, and as a visitor you may be lucky enough to encounter some of these amazing creatures, like elk, deer, or big-horn sheep, in their natural habitat.
-Perhaps elevate your experience with an optional helicopter ride over the awe-inspiring Canadian Rockies – a once-in-a-lifetime experience you won’t soon forget!BANFF-BOW-RIVER-SCENIC.jpg
+Join an orientation tour, with the remainder of the day at leisure.
+Perhaps hike one of the many wilderness trails in the area, stroll through Banff townsite, or simply relax at the hot springs.
+Banff National Park is the perfect place for photographers and wildlife watching, and you may be lucky enough to encounter some of these amazing creatures, like elk, deer, or bighorn sheep, in their natural habitat.
+Or set your sights higher with an optional helicopter ride over the awe-inspiring Canadian Rockies for a once-in-a-lifetime experience.
+BANFF-BOW-RIVER-SCENIC.jpg

 Day 6 BANFF NATIONAL PARK–LAKE LOUISE–COLUMBIA ICEFIELD–JASPER NATIONAL PARK

 Enjoy a day of scenic grandeur.
-First visit famous Lake Louise, where green-blue waters create a perfect reflection of the surrounding mountains.
-Then travel the stunning Icefields Parkway where you’ll stop to ride the Ice Explorer all-terrain vehicle over ice that’s 750 feet thick!
+First visit famous Lake Louise, where blue-green waters create a perfect reflection of the surrounding mountains.
+Then travel the stunning Icefields Parkway to ride the all-terrain Ice Explorer across ice that’s 750 feet thick!
+Enjoy an orientation tour of the town of Jasper upon arrival.
 This afternoon, take the opportunity to glide down the Athabasca River on an optional scenic float trip.
-Enjoy an orientation tour of the town of Jasper upon arrival.LAKE-LOUISE-BANFF.jpg
+LAKE-LOUISE-BANFF.jpg

 Day 7 JASPER NATIONAL PARK–MOUNT ROBSON–SUN PEAKS

-Start your day with a magical optional cruise on Maligne Lake to the much-photographed, Spirit Island*.
+Start your day with a magical optional cruise on Maligne Lake to the much-photographed Spirit Island*.
 Then travel to the base of 12,972-foot Mount Robson, the highest peak in the Canadian Rockies.
 Continue through British Columbia’s Fur Trade and Cariboo regions for glimpses of the soaring granite mountains.
 Watch for wildlife as you continue to the internationally renowned Sun Peaks ski resort for an overnight stay.*This optional excursion begins operating in late May/early June.MOUNT-ROBSON.jpg

 Day 8 SUN PEAKS–LILLOOET–WHISTLER